FTC: Affiliate Disclosure: All links pay commission

 The is an excellently featured running watch for an amazing price.
 It is super-light, has a long battery life and contains a Garmin-level number of features PLUS it originally had features that even Garmin lacked – like track mode.
 If you want to start using running power then the Pace 2 offers native support for STRYD and for its own on-the-wrist power calculations.
 With physiology insights, training plan creation and Garmin-level accuracy, what’s not to like?
 It ticks every box with a great big thick marker pen.
 Except one.
 The app.
 The app is OK and perfectly usable but it’s not awe-inspiring.
 Coros WILL further improve it in 2022 but that’s the future and you might nor want to buy now on a promise.

-Summary: Pace 2 has better features for your money that Garmin Forerunner 245 *BUT* the Garmin phone app is superior to Coros.
+Summary: Pace 2 has better features for your money than Garmin Forerunner 255 *BUT* the Garmin phone app is superior to Coros.

-If you don’t want to risk a challenger brand like Coros AND if you want an awesome platform then revert back to last year’s winner – Polar Vantage M, which is now widely discounted.
-Even recommending that excellent Polar watch leaves a spanner in the works as the replacement Vantage M2 has now arrived.
+If you don’t want to risk a challenger brand like Coros AND if you want an awesome platform then get an updated version of 2020’s winner – Polar Pacer Pro, which is now widely discounted.

-Either the Garmin FR945 or Polar Vantage V2 is the best premium running watch.
+Either the Garmin FR955 or Polar Vantage V2 is the best premium running watch.
 The Garmin has more smart features and more peripheral features, the Polar is packed full of running features and is a better-made watch (I’d say prettier, too).
-If you want a small-format premium watch you’d go for the Garmin FR745 which is kinda the same as the Garmin FR945 but smaller.
-The Fenix 6 ranges are highly comparable effectively they are the same features in a more robust metal case.
+If you want a small-format premium watch you’d go for the Garmin FR745 which is kinda the same as the Garmin FR955 but smaller.
+The Fenix 7 ranges are highly comparable effectively they are the same features in a more robust metal case.